kyohei8/dev-env/README.md

 # [WIP] FrontEnd Development Environment for ME!

-🚧👷 WIP 👷🚧
+🚧👷 (eternal)WIP 👷🚧

 brand new my frontend dev env.

 ## Introduction

 ### JavaScript
-* writing ES2015
+* writing ES2015.
-* To Compiled using babel and webpack.
+* To compiled using babel and webpack.
-* linting with eslint
+* linting with eslint.

 ### CSS
-* writing sass
+* writing postcss
-* To Compiled gulp-sass(libsass)
+* To compiled using gulp-postcss
-* `app/assets/images/sprites/` images in are summarized in one of the sprite image in spritesmith
+* `app/assets/images/sprites/` images in are summarized in one of the sprite image.

 ### HTML
 * writing jade